ellikarg/firsteverproject/alessiomida_readme.md

 I would like to acknowledge the following people who helped me along the way in completing my first milestone project:
 <ul>
  <li>Alessio Mida, for providing all the material for this website</li>
- <li>Jubril Lionaire, for being a great mentor and helping me with this first project</li>
+ <li>Jubril Akolade, for being a great mentor and helping me with this first project, especially when I was frustrated that things weren't working out as I wanted them to!</li>
  </ul>